deltachat/securejoin/source/new.rst

-To ask for Bob's explicit consent we indicate that the messages are part of the verified group protocol, and include the group's identifier in the metadata part of the bootstrap code.
+To ask for Bob's explicit consent we indicate that the messages are part of the verified group protocol, and include the group's identifier in the metadata part of the verified-group invite code.

 More precisely: